shawenyao/jekyll-now/_posts/2020-02-23-Suppressor-the-Midas-Touch.md

 You are doing regression analysis with lots of variables.
 You find one of them has a huge p-value.
 "Drop it," a voice screams.

 Not so fast.
-In this post, I show that there is a certain category of explanatory variables (formally known as [*suppressor*](https://en.wikipedia.org/wiki/Mediation_(statistics)#Other_third_variables)), the inclusion of which will increase the explanatory power of exisiting variables, so much so that insignificant ones might end up being significant.
+In this post, I show that there exists a certain category of explanatory variables (formally known as [*suppressor*](https://en.wikipedia.org/wiki/Mediation_(statistics)#Other_third_variables)), the inclusion of which increases the explanatory power of other exisiting variables, so much so that insignificant ones might end up being significant.

 ## Problem Formulation
 Find $x_1$, $x_2$ and $y$ such that $x_1$ is insiginificant according specification: